Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 - Expose information on how to access the deployed lab nodes
 - Authentication via an external authentication provider

-No parts from the existing KVM/Docker based LTB can be reused for the API.
+No parts from the existing KVM/Docker-based LTB can be reused for the API.

 ### Authentication and Authorization